oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 Tags are important to identify keys, especially when using OKV where keys are stored in a centralized vault and managed for multiple databases.
 In such instances, the tag allows to uniquely identify the encryption key

 >>**Notes:**
-- This is the point of no return
+- This is the point of no return: Once you create a key for the database you are at the point of no return
 - From this point forward the database expects the wallet and encryption key to be there when the database starts up
+- The database knows there is a wallet and master encryption key associated with it
+- If you don’t have the database access the wallet you will get messages that it can’t access the key
+- Be sure of the steps before you do this to a database that you use normally
 - Each PDB also has its own unique key

 1. Set the master encryption key for CDB1 and PDB1